Colonnella: Middle Ages

-In the late Eleventh Century, the Normans which had conquered southern Italy began penetrating north into Aprutium.
-By 1078 they had reached the Tronto River, where under the threat of excommunication they stopped and thus were able to bring Colonnella into the Norman sphere and after 1131 became part of the Kingdom of Sicily, marking a border (marca) that would remain basically unchanged until the 1861 unification of Italy.
-In the Catalogus baronum of 1167-1168 it is mentioned as a fief held, belonging to two Norman barons who take their name from it, William Colonnellus and his brother James.
-From the Catalogus baronum, the first census of the Kingdom of Naples by the Normans, it appears that the fief of Colonnella was required to provide the King to equip and maintain an armigere (with its retinue) every 24 households, it is deduced that at the time the village had about 220 inhabitants.
+In the late Eleventh Century, the Normans, who had conquered southern Italy, began penetrating north into Aprutium.
+By 1078 they had reached the Tronto River, where, under the threat of excommunication, they stopped and thus were able to bring Colonnella into the Norman sphere.
+After 1131, Colonnella became part of the Kingdom of Sicily, marking a border (marca) that would remain basically unchanged until the 1861 unification of Italy.
+In the Catalogus baronum of 1167-1168 it is mentioned as a fief belonging to two Norman barons who take their name from it: William Colonnellus and his brother James.
+From the Catalogus baronum, the first census of the Kingdom of Naples by the Normans, it appears that the fief of Colonnella was required to provide the King, to equip and maintain, an armigere (with its retinue) for every 24 households.
+It is deduced that at the time the village had about 220 inhabitants.

-From then on, Colonnella follows the general history of the Kingdom of Naples, coming under the French Angevins, when in 1279, Colonnella was given in fief to Amelio de Agoto Courban, along with lands in Nereto, Gabiano, Torri a Tronto and Montorio a mare.
-Colonnella was designated as "Passo", or fixed customs place (1282), being on the border of the Kingdom, in the province "Ultra flumen Piscaria" (Abruzzo Ultra).
+From then on, Colonnella follows the general history of the Kingdom of Naples, coming under the French Angevins, when in 1279 Colonnella was given in fief to Amelio de Agoto Courban, along with lands in Nereto, Gabiano, Torri a Tronto, and Montorio a mare.
+Colonnella was designated as a Passo, or fixed customs place (1282), being on the border of the Kingdom, in the province Ultra flumen Piscaria (Abruzzo Ultra).
 Colonnella was often called Castrum Colonnellae or Civitas Tomacchiara.
-Then King Charles III of Naples, to punish Baron Amelio de Agoto III for the support of his rival Louis I of Anjou, Colonnella and his other fiefs in favor of the Crown, sold them in 1385 to the free municipality of Ascoli.
-Colonnella would remain under the Ascoli domain for about 150 years.
+Then, King Charles III of Naples, to punish Baron Amelio de Agoto III for supporting the king's rival Louis I of Anjou, took Colonnella and de Agoto's other fiefs in favor of the Crown, and sold them in 1385 to the free municipality of Ascoli.
+Colonnella would remain part of the Ascoli domain for about 150 years.

-Renaissance and Early Modern Age
+Renaissance and early modern age

-The Kingdom of Naples became ruled directly by the Spanish monarchy in the early 16th Century.
+The Kingdom of Naples came to be ruled directly by the Spanish monarchy in the early 16th Century.
 In 1535, Charles V, for rebellion committed by the Ascolani, granted the land of Colonnella to Benedetto Rosales.
-Despite the return of Colonnella to the Kingdom, from the ecclesiastical point of view it still belonged to the Diocese of Fermo (in the Papal States).
-In 1602, Colonnella was purchased by Andrea Matteo Acquaviva, Duke of Atri and Prince of Caserta and in 1640 it was sold to Diana di Capua.
-A few years later it returned to the Acquavivas which, by acquiring many other villages of the Val Vibrata, expanded the Duchy of Atri.
+Despite the return of Colonnella to the Kingdom, from the ecclesiastical point of view it still belonged to the Diocese of Fermo in the Papal States.
+In 1602, Colonnella was purchased by Andrea Matteo Acquaviva, Duke of Atri and Prince of Caserta, and in 1640 it was sold to Diana di Capua.
+A few years later, it returned to the Acquavivas which, by acquiring many other villages of the Val Vibrata, expanded the Duchy of Atri.